ArnauQuintana/HydroPore/README.md

 **Key Features:**
 - Supplied by 2 sources, one for the power part (actuator) and one for the conditioning of sensors data.
 - UART communication for exchanging data with GUI in Python.
-- Key feature 3

 **Location:** `/PCB_Project_HydroPore/`

 ---
 ## 📌 Additional Notes

 - It is important to consider that this was my first 'big' project.
-It was entirely realized in 6 months, the unexperience and short deadline made me do some parts not as optimal as possible or containing bugs and innacuraccies.
+It was entirely realized in 6 months, the short experience and short deadline may made me do some parts not as optimal as possible or containing bugs and innacuraccies.
 - Each project includes its own detailed `README.md` file inside its folder.